This post contains affiliate links. If you make a purchase through one of these links, noted with an *,

 - The 4 Tendencies* and Better than Before*: Two books by Gretchen Rubin regarding habit building.

 - The Do It Scared Podcast with Ruth Soukup: A podcast about addressing your fears and overcoming them to live your best life.
-(She will also be releasing a book of the same name in May.)
+(She also just released a book of the same name!)

 - Girl, Wash Your Face* by Rachel Hollis

 - You Are a Badass* by Jen Sincero

 - 7 Habits of Highly Effective People* by Stephen R. Covey